alfarukky/Scissor_app/readme.md

    _QR Code Generation:_

-1) Users can generate a QR code for each shortened URL.
+3. Users can generate a QR code for each shortened URL.
-2) QR codes can be scanned to access the shortened URL directly.
+4. QR codes can be scanned to access the shortened URL directly.

+   _Caching with Redis:_

+5. Redis is used to cache URL redirection data, improving performance by reducing database load.
+6. Implemented cache strategies ensure efficient data retrieval and handle cache invalidation.

 ## Built with